 What is the design brief, challenge or problem to be solved?

 Tell us about your strategy or process.
-How did you develop the design or user solution?
+How did you develop the design or user/client solution?

 What is innovative about the design?

 What is the context of your work?
-An important aspect of sustainability is how the design fits into the situation.
+An important part of sustainability is how the design fits into the situation.

 What results, effectiveness or benefits does it deliver?

 What makes your design compelling?
 Does it tell a story?